dkeenan7/LyteFyba/PCB/Readme.txt

 Context menu in space and choose Pour Copper

-Panelisation Procedure
+Replication Procedure
 ======================
 Copy or Save As the .pcb file to a suitable name
 Zoom out; leave room below;
-Ensure all layers are visible
+Ensure all layers are visible, except the two documentation layers.
+Apply the above rotation procedure.
-Frame select the whole BMU including the squiggle-join cutouts above Deselect board outline including the oval holes, by Ctrl-Shift-click.
+Frame select the whole BMU including the squiggle-join cutouts above Deselect board outline by Ctrl-Shift-click.
+Keep the oval cutouts and squiggle-join cutouts.
 Copy and Paste.
 When the Paste Net dialog comes up, select All No Press shift-"+" and enter 0 into the X field and -46 into the Y field.
 OK Click in space to deselect all
 Delete the mounting hole and its keepout circle (a tight group) from the original.
-Apply the rotation procedure to the south (copy) CMU only Now is a good time for a design rule check.
+Apply the rotation procedure again, to the original CMU only, to return it to normal.
+Now is a good time for a design rule check.
-Make all layers visible
+Make all layers visible, except the two documentation layers.
-Zoom out; select the two BMUs; deselect outline; copy paste; All No Press shift-"+" and enter X = 0 and Y = 92
+Zoom out; select the two CMUs; deselect outline; copy paste; All No Press shift-"+" and enter X = 0 and Y = 92
-Zoom out; select all 4 BMUs; deselect outline; copy; paste; All No Press shift-"+" and enter X = 0 and Y = 184
-Zoom in near the top of the 8 BMUs
+Zoom in near the top of the 4 BMUs
 Select around the top squiggle join; delete
-Remove dangling tracks and via at top and dangling tracks at bottom.
+Remove dangling tracks at top and bottom.
-Deselect all; Context menu in space Pour copper (may not be necessary) Save.
+Deselect all; Context menu in space and Pour copper, if necessary.
+Save.
 Output manufacturing plots: Output / Manufacturing Plots; Select at least one plot (e.g. Cutouts Text), use Layers tab to turn on "Board outline" for this plot.